-In a new three-part series, FactCheck.org’s science fact-checking project, SciCheck, examines the trail of false and misleading claims on health topics such as vaccines, autism, and Covid-19 made by Robert F. Kennedy, Jr., a longtime anti-vaccine advocate who is running for the Democratic nomination for president.
+In a new three-part series, FactCheck.org’s science fact-checking project, SciCheck, examines the trail of false and misleading claims on health topics such as vaccines, autism, and Covid-19 made by Robert F. Kennedy, Jr., a longtime anti-vaccine advocate who is running for president.*

 Unlike many press accounts that have individually fact-checked Kennedy on different issues, this series examines his history as a purveyor of health misinformation and fact-checks his recent claims as a candidate in that historical context.
 Kennedy has been opposed to vaccines since at least 2005, when he published an error-laden story in Rolling Stone and Salon that pushed the false idea that certain vaccine ingredients cause autism.
 The story was later retracted by Salon and deleted by Rolling Stone.